 The Interdenominational Theological Center is a cooperative venture in theological education with commitment to God as revealed in Jesus Christ and to the Christian Church as Christ's Living Body.
-Sponsored by seven denominations to which it has primary responsibility and loyalty, the Center consists presently of seven seminaries, namely: Gammon Theological Seminary, United Methodist; Absalom Jones Theological Institute, Episcopal; Charles H. Mason Theological Seminary, Church of God in Christ; Morehouse School of Religion, Baptist; Phillips School of Theology, Christian Methodist Episcopal; Johnson C. Smith Theological Seminary, United Presbyterian; and Turner Theological Seminary, African Methodist Episcopal, which share a common educational program.
+Sponsored by four denominations to which it has primary responsibility and loyalty, the Center consists presently of four seminaries, namely: Gammon Theological Seminary, United Methodist: Morehouse School of Religion, Baptist; Phillips School of Theology, Christian Methodist Episcopal; and Turner Theological Seminary, African Methodist Episcopal, which share a common educational program.
+Negotiations are presently underway with the United Presbyterian Church, U.S.A. to locate permanently the Johnson C. Smith Seminary at the Center.
 Through its interracial and international as well as its interdenominational character, the Center fosters an atmosphere of ecumenical fellowship.
 The Center is fully accredited by the American Association of Theological Schools, and is actively related to the larger academic community in theological education.
 In addition, it is an integral part of the Atlanta University Center and participates in programs of higher learning with other institutions in the Atlanta area.